 Most of the Savannah plants survive fire, drought and grazing and are therefore also well adapted to gardening conditions.

 In our area, the Grassland Biome and the Savannah Biome meet.
 This implies that many plants from both these biomes are well adapted to our environment.
-(In practice, it has also been found that plants from the Thicket Biome from the Eastern Cape are also very well adapted to gardening conditions).
 Where such major plant types meet, other interesting phenomena also occur.
 There are plants that only occur in this transitional area and nowhere else.
-(In our case, the most widely known is Aloe peglerae that is endemic to the Magaliesberg).
+In our case, the most widely known is Aloe peglerae that is endemic to the Magaliesberg.

 Obviously, many other environmental factors should be considered before you choose plants for your garden, such as soil type, temperature, aspect and so on, but at least the basket is enormous.

 There are many plants from the three Biomes that can be grown in our area.
-In later editions, this will be discussed in more detail.
 What must be borne in mind is that local climate can vary considerably and must be taken into account when plants are selected.
-For instance, in the central valley south of the Magaliesberg frost can be severe whereas only three kilometers away at the slopes of the mountain, frost is a rarity.
+For instance, in the central valley south of the Magaliesberg frost can be severe, whereas only three kilometers away at the slopes of the mountain, frost is a rarity.